Cashel of Co.Kerry

 had only ignored that old man and

-written down who his own grandmother was,
+written down who his own grandparents were,

 I could have had a descent from Brian Boru my whole life.